top of page

 Participating in a highly selective math program can make you an outstanding and competitive applicant.
 In this article, we will explore some of the best math programs for high school students looking to enhance their skills and stand out in the competitive field of mathematics and STEM.
 Most of these programs are highly or moderately selective.

 Even if the program is not highly selective, it can demonstrate your dedication and interest in pursuing your interests beyond a classroom setting and help you build more skills.
 You can find more of these opportunities by looking up colleges and exploring their summer offerings.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 The PROMYS program runs for six weeks and is designed for exceptional high school students passionate about math.
 The curriculum focuses on encouraging exploration and discovery.
 You will attend thought-provoking lectures and advanced seminars, collaborate with peers on problem sets, and engage in mathematical research.